 Metrics: For all matrix and alternative scenarios, analyze the regulation, reserves, ramping, and load following capability needed to maintain the supply/demand balance of the New England bulk electric power system with a significant VER penetration.
 (The EPECS model provides an integrated platform for assessing simulated operating reserves, interface flows, tie-line performance, and regulation performance.
 The one-minute time increment used in the EPECS model augments the GridView model, which uses one-hour time-step increments to analyze: day-ahead resource scheduling as a security-constrained unit commitment; real-time resource scheduling as a real-time unit commitment; real-time balancing as a security-constrained economic dispatch; and real-time physical power flow with integrated regulation service.)
 Environmental emission rates (CO2, NOX and SOX) will be provided for resources providing ancillary services.

-Learning points: High-level observations about conditions that may stress the grid, the timing of when those conditions might occur and any ancillary service gaps; observations about whether the results suggest scenarios for further study; the results will feed into the probabilistic resource availability analysis.
+Learning points: High-level observations about conditions that may stress the grid, the timing of when those conditions might occur and any ancillary services gaps; observations about whether the results suggest scenarios for further study; the results will feed into the probabilistic resource availability analysis.

-Resource Adequacy Screen and Probabilistic Resource Availability Analysis: GE MARS (ISO-NE) – Phase 1
+Resource Adequacy Screen and Probabilistic Resource Availability Analysis: GE MARS (ISO-NE)

 The same modeling tool will be used to perform two different types of analyses as described below.
 There are some common elements:

 Scope: New England only; assume unconstrained internal transmission but interfaces at the RSP bubbles will be monitored.
-Some sensitivities that recognize constraints may be run.
+Some sensitivities that recognize transmission constraints may be run.

 Methods: Use a probabilistic approach (Monte Carlo simulations) that examines all 8760 hours of the study year.
+If certain resources or resource types do not run in the GridView simulation for a given scenario, the ISO may run sensitivities that examine the impact of retiring resources.

 Metrics: Loss of load expectation (LOLE) of one day in ten years, loss of load probability (LOLP), expected unserved energy (EUE), loss of load event (LOLEv) which counts the number of events, EUE/LOLEv, and LOLH/LOLEv

-[Placeholder: Further thought is required on how to treat new resources with respect to capacity supply obligations, the percentage of resources that will have capacity supply obligations and their capacity values.]
+[Placeholder: Need to define how to treat new resources with respect to capacity supply obligations, the percentage of resources that will have capacity supply obligations and their capacity values.]

 The objectives and methods of the two analyses differ in the following respects.